 CBD had demonstrated a variety of potential benefits in early studies, including helping with anxiety and reducing depression.

 Although CBD will not provide the intoxicating effects that THC does, it still can induce many other similar therapeutic effects.
-And because of how cannabinoids are processed in the body, CBD may also affect how efficiently the body processes Klonopin.
+Because cannabinoids are processed in the body, CBD may also affect how efficiently the body processes Klonopin.

 Safety Tips When Using Klonopin and THC or CBD